 Vitamin C content: 1 cup, 88 mg, 146% DV

-Papaya, sometimes called “the fruit of the angels,” is an oft-overlooked nutritional goldmine and vitamin C rich food.
+Papaya, sometimes called “the fruit of the angels,” is an oft-overlooked nutritional goldmine and one of these vitamin C rich foods.
 The exotic fruit provides an impressive 88 milligrams of vitamin C and 2.5 grams of belly-filling fiber for just 62 calories and 11 grams of sugar.